 How to create an MVP the right way

 Today, a lot of startup MVPs are designed using Uber, Airbnb, Facebook and other successful apps as role models.
 Uber, Airbnb, and Facebook are all platforms.
-We wrote about this business model previously.

 The goal of a platform is to enable repeated interactions among users.
 And to enable interactions, a platform needs to make it possible for users to exchange value with each other.